meta-llama/llama-stack-client-kotlin/README.md

 - Remote Inferencing: Perform inferencing tasks remotely with Llama models hosted on a remote connection (or serverless localhost).
 - Simple Integration: With easy-to-use APIs, a developer can quickly integrate Llama Stack in their Android app.
 The difference with local vs remote inferencing is also minimal.

-Latest release notes: TODO Add Release Notes

 ## Android Demo App
-Check out our demo app to see how to integrate Llama Stack into your Android app:
- - TODO: Link to Demo App
+Check out our demo app to see how to integrate Llama Stack into your Android app: TODO: Link to Demo App

 The key files in the app are `LlamaStackLocalInference.kt`, `LlamaStackRemoteInference.kts`, and `MainActivity.java`.
 With encompassed business logic, the app shows how to use Llama Stack for both the environments.